 As her broad smile clearly shows, Françoise Simon-Plas is an enthusiastic person!
-And that is true for all areas, whether it be science and her research on plant cell membranes, ethics with her duties as the Head of Ethics, Research Integrity and Code of Conduct for Research Projects, or in terms of being willing to raise questions through her involvement in the Sciences en questions approach.
+And that is true for all areas, whether it be science and her research on plant cell membranes, ethics with her duties as the Head of Ethics, Scientific Integrity and Code of Conduct for Research Projects, or in terms of being willing to raise questions through her involvement in the Sciences en questions approach.
 What drives this workaholic, as she describes herself?
 A taste for the sciences and the irrepressible need to feel useful to society and to always be ready to ask questions.

 Science in her blood